Family and Consumer Sciences

-Housed in Blye-Poteat Hall and the adjacent Child Development Laboratory, opened in 2007, the state-of-the-art technology allows our graduates to compete for the best jobs in the careers of their choice.
+The Department of Family and Consumer Sciences is housed in Blye-Poteat Hall and the adjacent Child Development Laboratory, both opening in 2007, feature state-of-the-art technology allowing our graduates to compete for the best jobs in the careers of their choice.
 Please follow the links to the left for more information on Family and Consumer Sciences majors.

 While our overall C-N University retention rate has increased to 69% for the Fall 2013 semester, our FCS Department retention rate is at 77%.
 Specifically, the retention rate for the Fall to Spring 2012-2013 AY was 93% and the Spring to Fall 2013 retention rate was 79%.

 Of the 18 freshman entering FCS the graduation rate was 56% (10) with 35% (6) graduating in a FCS major.